jalantechnologies/github-ci/docs/usage.md

 **Pre-requirements**

-- Account on DigitalOcean and API token with read/write access (See [this](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for help).
+- Account on DigitalOcean and API token with read/write access (See [How to Create a Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for help).
 - Kubernetes cluster on DigitalOcean with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
-See [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm) for help.)
+See [How To Set Up an Nginx Ingress on DigitalOcean Kubernetes Using Helm](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm) for help.)
 - Access and credentials for a Docker registry (This example uses Docker Hub - `registry.hub.docker.com` and assumes provided credentials have access to the repository named - `myapp`)
-- A valid `Dockerfile` on root of your project with entrypoint (See [this](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).
+- A valid `Dockerfile` on root of your project with entrypoint (See [Dockerfile](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).

-**Tip** - We also got a Terraform [project](https://github.com/jalantechnologies/platform-digitalocean-tf) for DOKS setup.
+**Tip** - We also got [platform-digitalocean-tf](https://github.com/jalantechnologies/platform-digitalocean-tf) Terraform project for DOKS setup.

-**Tip** - For more examples and end-to-end setup, see workflows for our MERN Boilerplate [here](https://github.com/jalantechnologies/boilerplate-mern/tree/main/.github/workflows).
+**Tip** - For more examples and end-to-end setup, see workflows for our [MERN Boilerplate](https://github.com/jalantechnologies/boilerplate-mern/tree/main/.github/workflows).

 **Example**